 These fees can vary based on the type and circumstances of transactions being performed.
 For example, transactions manually keyed in to a terminal typically have higher fees than those resulting from a card swipe.
 Fees related to e-commerce transactions are also typically higher than those charged for brick and mortar store purchases.

-What Are High Risk Merchant Accounts?
+What Is A High Risk Merchant Account?

 Some of the fees charged by payment providers to businesses are based on risk of loss.
 The largest risk banks and providers face when providing merchant accounts is the possibility of chargebacks, which can leave them open to millions in potential losses.
 According to agreements with credit card companies, the merchant’s processing bank is 100% liable for all transactions that the business performs.
 The most common cause of chargebacks is fraudulent activity, such as the unauthorized use of a consumer’s debit or credit card to make purchases.